igigis/Syslog-ng-Splunk-HEC-Integration-Script/README.md

 8. **Completion Message**
    - Provides a summary of the configuration, including the Splunk HEC URL.

----

 ## Features

-- Installs `syslog-ng` if not already present.
+- Installs `syslog-ng` if not already present
-- Backs up the existing `syslog-ng` configuration file.
+- Backs up the existing `syslog-ng` configuration file
-- Configures a Splunk HEC destination with user-provided URL and token.
+- Configures a Splunk HEC destination with user-provided URL and token
-- Validates and applies the configuration.
+- Validates and applies the configuration
-- Restarts the `syslog-ng` service.
+- Restarts the `syslog-ng` service

----

 ## Prerequisites

-- A Splunk HEC endpoint URL and a valid token.
+- A Splunk HEC endpoint URL and a valid token
-- Root or sudo privileges to run the script.
+- Root or sudo privileges to run the script

----

 ## Installation and Configuration Steps